k-nizy/Go-kigali/kigali-go/THEME_IMPROVEMENTS.md

-# 🎨 Theme Improvements Applied!
+# 🎨 The Theme Improvements Applied!

 ## What Was Fixed